 In 1955 after Joe Lloyd passed away, Margaret hired a local carpenter to "modernize" the cottages by putting in ceilings, full walls, electricity and 2 piece bathrooms.
 After that the cottages became popular with more tourists and especially families with children.

 In 1967, Ed and Dell took over the operation of Lloyd's Cottages.
-We have built a loyal and wonderful "family" of people who have made Clear Lake and Lloyd's Cottages their main summer vacation destination.
+Along with their kids, Greg and Chris, we struggled to build up the loyal following we enjoy today.
+The wonderful people who have become "family" to us have made Clear Lake and Lloyd's Cottages their main summer vacation destination.

 In the subsequent years, Ed and Dell, along with the awesome and unending help from our family and friends, have done numerous upgrades and renovations including adding showers, vinyl sided all the cottages, added porches and additions, better docks, upgraded appliances and plumbing, and many things too numerous to mention.